Trump rips media for ignoring Angel Families 'permanently separated' by illegal immigrant crime

 Trump praised the Angel Families, calling them “brave Americans.”

 "Your loss will not have been in vain," Trump said.
-"We will secure our borders and we will make suire they are properly taken care of.
+"We will secure our borders and we will make sure they are properly taken care of.
 The word will get out.
 We’re going to have a safe country."

 One Angel mother, Laura Wilkerson, took the stage following the president’s remarks, describing the loss of her 18-year-old son Josh in 2010.